 Lufkin Industries, Inc. pumping units have found their way into history:

 In 1942 a Japanese submarine sneaked along the California coast and fired two torpedoes at the Ellwood oil field.
 The only casualty was a Lufkin pumping unit.
 It was the only war damage inflicted on American soil.

 A Lufkin-made air-balanced unit was used by the Atomic Energy Commission in 1971 to pump water from a cavity holding a nuclear device 6,000 feet below Alaska’s surface.
 Weighing 80,000 pounds, it was the largest pumping unit in the world.

 Another Lufkin unit was set up on the rim of the Grand Canyon to pump water from the river below to the edge as part of an effort to relocate an Indian settlement on the canyon floor.

 In 1976, another Lufkin pumping unit found its way into the Smithsonian Institute in Washington as part of a bicentennial exhibit.
-Other Lufkin pumping units have found their way into Odessa’s Permian Basin Museum, the East Texas Oil Museum at Kilgore, and Shreveport’s Sci-Port museum.
+Other Lufkin pumping units have found their way into Midland’s Permian Basin Museum, the East Texas Oil Museum at Kilgore, and Shreveport’s Sci-Port museum.

 As we roll out, quite literally, into new territory, we invite you to follow our companies’ stories to see where FEL will end up next.
 For 2019, our US focus remains in Pennsylvania, West Virginia, Ohio as well as Texas and Colorado.